pn481/taxi-click/README.md

 ---

 ## 📌 Project Overview
-**TaxiGo Load+** is a real-time ride coordination app designed for taxi drivers and passengers in South Africa's informal transport sector.
+**Taxi@ a click** is a real-time ride coordination app designed for taxi drivers and passengers in South Africa's informal transport sector.
 It enables passengers to request pickups, notifies drivers instantly, and provides real-time tracking via Google Maps.

 ---